Maniabhishek/Data-Structure-And-Algorithm/3.Array/2.medium/s.setZeroesMatrix.md

 }

 // better approach we will take a column array and row array , now traverse through the matrix whenever 0 is encountered we will mark that row array and column array as 0
-// now again traverse throught the array, if either row or col has zero mark it as 0
+// now again traverse through the array, if either row or col has zero mark it as 0

 function setZeroes_Better(arr: number[][]){
     let n = arr.length